-- Ordained, Commissioned, or Licensed Ministers performing ministerial services should designate all or part of their total compensation from their Congregation as Designated Housing Exclusion. - This allows the amount so designated to be excluded from their income for federal income tax purposes (subject to certain rules).
+- Ordained, commissioned, or licensed Ministers performing Ministry services should designate all or part of their total compensation from their employer as designated housing exclusion. - This allows the amount so designated to be excluded from their income for federal income tax purposes (subject to certain rules).